netvl/picopickle/README.md

 Converter[T, T] -> ReadWriter[T]
 ```

-The converter which consumes and produces the same type is called an *identity* converter for that type.
+A converter which consumes and produces the same type is called an *identity* converter for that type.
 Naturally,
 only identity converters can be used as `ReadWriter`s.
 Identity converters have a convenient type alias
 `Converter.Id[T]`.